Prandtl Number Calculator

 This Prandtl number calculator helps you determine this dimensionless number for different fluids.
 The Prandtl number is a function of the fluids' viscosity and thermal diffusivity.
-This dimensionless entity relates the momentum transport to the heat transport.
+This dimensionless entity relates the momentum transport to heat transport.

 The value of the Prandtl number tells us by what means the heat would diffuse faster, i.e., whether heat conduction is more dominant than convection for a fluid.
 Prandtl number plays a vital role in heat transfer via fluids — a phenomenon extensively used in boundary layer flows.
 Read on to understand what the Prandtl number is and how to calculate the Prandtl number of air?